isu-digital/isu-thesaurus/pages/about.md

 ## Acknowledgments

-The Metadata Services librarians at Iowa State University Library (Heather Campbell, Christopher Dieckman, Sylvie Manuel, Nausicaa Rose, Hema Thulsidhos) are grateful to all our colleagues who contributed to the development of this project.
+The Metadata Services librarians at Iowa State University Library (Heather Campbell, Christopher Dieckman, Kelly Hyland, Sylvie Manuel, Nausicaa Rose, and Hema Thulsidhos) are grateful to all our colleagues who contributed to the development of this project.
 Our former department head, Harriet Wintermute, proposed the idea of a local linked data vocabulary.
 Olivia Wikle tapped her CollectionBuilder expertise to bring it to fruition.
 The ISU Thesaurus Working Group developed a local collection of subject terms, and Amy Bishop, Rosalie Gartner, and Laura Sullivan provided recommendations.
+Lenard Kluck launched our names vocabulary by extracting and organizing data from our digital collections.
 Haylee Sheppard designed a brilliant banner illustration.
 Colleagues in Oklahoma (Megan Macken, Lulu Zilinskas, and Kaitlyn Palone) shared inspiration and interlinking opportunities through the [Tribal Nations in Oklahoma Metadata](https://oms.library.okstate.edu/s/tribal-nations-metadata/page/home) website.

 In addition, we thank the many representatives of Indigenous communities who responded to our outreach requests.
 Read more about this effort in our [Resources and Services for Iowa Indigenous Peoples LibGuide](https://go.iastate.edu/UAREL3).